happytomatoe/udacity-capstone-project/README.md

 airlfow dag manually to kick of the pipeline.
 After the end of the pipeline the target tables are populated.

 ## ETL flow
-- Spark job that is run on the EMR cluster transforms data using s3
+- Spark job, that is run on the an EMR cluster, transforms data using s3
 - Warehouse schema is created
 - Date dimension is created and populated
 - Staging area is populated